ispc/ispc/docs/ispc.rst

 values loaded.
 The result from the running program instances is written to the ``vout`` array before the next iteration of the ``foreach`` loop runs.

-On Linux\* and Mac OS\*, the makefile in that directory compiles this program.
+On Linux\* and macOS\*, the makefile in that directory compiles this program.
 For Windows\*, open the ``examples/examples.sln`` file in Microsoft Visual C++ 2012\* to build this (and the other) examples.
 In either case, build it now!
 We'll walk through the details of the compilation steps in